arkency/posts/posts/2017-07-17-non-coding-activites-in-a-software-project.md

 ---
-title: "Non-coding activities in a software project"
 created_at: 2017-07-17 15:25:30 +0200
 publish: true
 tags: [ 'async remote' ]
 author: Andrzej Krzywda
 ---

+# Non-coding activities in a software project

 Recently in our project, we came up with a list of non-coding activities.
 Those are the tasks that need be done quite regularly and might be easy to be forgotten.